What is the Tarrant & To Through Partnership?

-What is the T3 Partnership Pledge mean for students?
+What does the T3 Partnership Pledge mean for students?

-The T3 Partnership Pledge will open on September 15 and close on February 1.
-If extended, the latest updates will always be shared on the T3 website homepage.
 By taking this Pledge as a junior or senior in high school, you are committing to 1) Graduate from high school; 2) Completing your financial aid paperwork (FAFSA or TASFA); and 3) Completing the admissions process to a T3 partner college or university.
 For students who enroll take the pledge and end up enrolling at a T3 partner college/ university will be eligible for program supports.

 What kinds of scholarships would I be eligible for if I took the T3 Partnership Pledge?

-T3 last dollar tuition-free scholarship eligibility to Tarrant County College and first dollar scholarships to partner universities is based on your family's household income.
-Specific scholarships may vary depending on what high school you attend.
-Visit the Select Your High School page to learn more.
+T3 last dollar tuition-free scholarship eligibility to all partner institutions and first dollar scholarships to partner universities is based on your family's household income.

 There are specific deadlines and requirements for T3 last dollar tuition-free scholarships at each partner institution learn more by visiting our partner college/university pages.

 If I sign the Partnership Pledge, am I required to attend TCC or a T3 partner university?